Signs You're Massively Underpriced: The Quick Diagnostic

 Three possible outcomes:

-They say yes immediately: You’re still underpriced.
-The next prospect gets another 20% increase.
+They say yes immediately.
+You’re still underpriced, so the next prospect should see another 20% increase.

-They pause, ask questions, think about it: Perfect.
-You’re in the right zone.
-Price is now a consideration, not a non-issue.
+They pause, ask questions, or think about it.
+That’s ideal—you’re in the right zone and price is now a real consideration, not a non-issue.

-They say it’s too expensive: Also perfect.
-You just filtered out a price-sensitive prospect.
-They were never going to be a great client anyway.
+They say it’s too expensive.
+That’s also a win—you’ve just filtered out a price-sensitive prospect who was never going to be a great client anyway.

 Track their response.
 This is market research—real data from real prospects about real pricing.